-- 1. Court personnel will electronically file all orders and notices entered by the court.
-An order signed, entered and noticed electronically has the same force and effect of a traditional paper copy of the order signed and entered conventionally. - 2.
-The court will fax or mail copies of orders entered electronically to pro-se parties who are not registered participants of the CM/ECF System.
+- 1. The assigned judge or the Clerk's Office shall electronically file all signed orders.
+Any order signed electronically has the same force and effect as if the judge's signature were affixed to a paper copy of the order and it had been entered on the docket conventionally. - 2.
+The Court will fax or mail copies of orders entered electronically to pro se parties who are not registered participants of the CM/ECF System.